drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/Business-Park/Use-Quantum.md

 #### Guidelines on Childcare Centre (CCC)

 CCCs within BPs are meant to serve parents working in the development.
 Proposed CCCs may be considered within BP developments, subject to clearances from National Environment Agency and Early Childhood Development Agency.
-See NEA’s webpage [here](https://www.nea.gov.sg/our-services/development-control/guidelines-for-building-plan-submission) and ECDA’s webpage [here](https://www.ecda.gov.sg) for more information.
+See NEA's webpage [here](https://www.nea.gov.sg/our-services/development-control/guidelines-for-building-plan-submission) and ECDA's webpage [here](https://www.ecda.gov.sg) for more information.

 SLA may assess such CCCs based on Group E Civic and Community Institution rate for the purpose of computing Land Betterment Charge.